lphilips/lphilips.github.io/uni-corn.md

      setup server  */
 ```
 The placement of the fixed slices can be defined through the `@config` annotation, inside comments.
-Put this configuration on top of all code and map the name of the slices to their tier.
+Put this configuration on top of all code and map the name of the slices to their respective tier.
 In this case we have only two slices that both have a fixed placement: the `browser` slice on the client and the `setup` slice on the server.

 ### Adding more slices
-The most interesting part of the application are the tasks and the meetings.
+The most interesting part of the application are the tasks and the meetings functionalities.
 They both have a dedicated page where new data can be entered, updated and viewed.
 <p align="center">
 	<img src="/fig/uni-corn/tasks.png" width="300">
     <img src="/fig/uni-corn/meetings.png" width="300">
 </p>

-Because they are very alike, we only explain the tasks.
+The definition, updating and views of meetings and tasks are alike, so we only show how all this is done for tasks.

 ##### Tasks
 First of all, we define a replicated data set to store the tasks and a constructor functions to create new tasks.